michael2008/ME-Live-Doc/docs/developer-guide.md

 The complete documentation for Live RIG hardware configuration and installation configuration is available at [RIG Installation in Usage Guide for ME Live!](user-guide.md#rig-installation)

-> **Note:** The devices (Surface, IPhone/IPad and Android Phone) and its quantity are determined by your needs.
+> **Note:** The devices (Surface, IPhone/IPad and Android) and its quantity are determined by your needs.

 ### Software Requirement

-ME-Live!
-Development environment can be directly set up on Live Workstation host so that you can easily debug your app using MeshExpert suite.
+MeshExpert Live!
+Development environment can be directly set up on Live Workstation host so that you can easily debug your app using MeshExpert Center.

 #### Supported operating systems